Small talk isn’t my jam, so let’s dive right in…

 Want to know a few random bits about me?
 Here’s the skinny:

-Wife to Ben (I love his salt-and-pepper beard.)
+Wife to Ben of 15 years (I love his salt-and-pepper beard.)

 Mama to Cohen, Carter, Trace, Jamison, & Mathis